 - A statement of purpose.
 In 1-2 pages, tell us why you want to participate in the Studio and what you hope to accomplish here.
 You may want to discuss your writing sample or talk about writers that you admire.
 This is a chance for us to get to know you a little bit from your own words.
 The statement of purpose should be typed and double-spaced and should be submitted as either a Microsoft Word or PDF file.

 - A letter of recommendation from an English teacher or other instructor who is familiar with your writing.
 Guidelines for recommenders can be found here.
 The letter of recommendation should be submitted as either a read-only Microsoft Word or PDF file.

-Applications to the Iowa Young Writers’ Studio will be accepted via Submittable, an online submissions manager, during a one-week Application Period in February, 2016.
-We will begin accepting application materials via Submittable at 12 AM (Central Time) Monday, February 1, 2016 and stop accepting application materials at 12 AM (Central Time) Tuesday, February 9, 2016.
+Applications to the Iowa Young Writers’ Studio will be accepted via Submittable, an online submissions manager, during a one-week Application Period in February, 2017.
+We will begin accepting application materials via Submittable at 12:01 AM (Central Time) Wednesday, February 1, 2017 and stop accepting application materials at midnight (Central Time) Wednesday, February 8, 2017.
 Application materials will not be accepted before or after the Application Period.
 During the Application Period, you must complete these 3 steps:

 STEP 1: Register free at Submittable and enter your basic information.
 You will be taken to the Iowa Young Writers’ Studio application.
 You will be asked a few more questions and have the opportunity to upload your writing sample and statement of purpose (Microsoft Word document or PDF only).
 Please upload your writing sample and statement of purpose as separate files.